 We are a Privately-Owned Organic Lavender Farm.
 We grow multiple varieties of lavender that we then distill and use in our commercial products.
 We educate people on the organic growing of lavender, the uses of essential oil and we host private workshops and events.

 What are your hours of operation?

-During our bloom season in May and June only we are open to the public from Wednesday through Sunday from 10:00am-3:00pm.
-After bloom season we are open to the public on Saturday and Sunday from 10-3.
-We do not have tours outside of our bloom season window.
+During our bloom season in May and June only we are open to the public on Saturday and Sunday from 10:00am-3:00pm.
 We do maintain office hours during the week, year-round to answer questions: We will get back to you within 48 hours.